Low Temperature Thermal Technology: When to Use It and Why to Choose It

 How does low temperature thermal work?

-Low temperature thermal technology utilizes the same concepts as thermal conduction heating (TCH), where heaters are installed in the subsurface and heat is transferred radially from the heater through thermal conduction to the soil.
-Unlike traditional TCH, low temperature thermal aims to gently heat the target treatment volume to temperatures between 30 and 90°C, below the boiling point of water.
-By heating within this temperature interval, low temperature thermal aims to enhance naturally occurring biological and abiotic degradation mechanisms of targeted contaminants.
-Because chemical reactions are temperature dependent, gently increasing the temperature in the subsurface will increase the biotic and abiotic mechanistic reaction rates, which will, in turn, lead to a more rapid removal of contaminants and a shortened remediation timeline.
+Low temperature thermal remediation can be achieved using the same technologies utilized for 100C remediation, namely, thermal conduction heating (TCH) and electrical resistance heating (ERH).
+For TCH, heaters are installed in the subsurface and heat is transferred radially from the heater through thermal conduction to the soil and for ERH, electrodes are installed in the subsurface and energy transferred to the soil by joule or resistive heating as electrical current is passed between the electrodes.
+Unlike traditional 100C TCH or ERH, low temperature thermal aims to gently heat the target treatment volume to temperatures between 30 and 90°C, below the boiling point of water.
+By heating within this temperature interval, low temperature thermal aims to enhance mass transfer mechanisms (i.e., contaminant availability) and naturally occurring biological and abiotic degradation mechanisms of targeted contaminants.
+Because most chemical reactions are temperature dependent, gently increasing the temperature in the subsurface will increase the biotic and abiotic mechanistic reaction rates, which will, in turn, lead to a more rapid removal of contaminants and a shortened remediation timeline.
+To enhance biological degradation the subsurface is heated to between 30 and 40C, the temperature where microbes capable of degrading common COCs like chlorinated VOCs or petroleum hydrocarbons thrive (i.e., mesophiles).
+At temperatures much above 40C the enzymes responsible for degrading the COCs breakdown and the microbes go dormant or die off.
+Whereas, to enhance abiotic degradation mechanisms such as hydrolysis or chemical oxidation, temperatures of 70 to 90C are typically targeted.
+The higher temperatures result in more energetic molecular collisions and increased reaction rates (i.e., decreased contaminant half-lives).

-Small diameter heaters are installed using direct push methods on a regular pattern throughout and around the targeted treatment zone.
-The spacing between the heaters depends on the target temperature, depth, and interval of treatment, rate of groundwater flux (if below the water table), and project schedule.
-Heater spacing of 12 to 18 feet are typical.
-Heat efficiently and uniformly moves out radially around the heaters by thermal conduction (i.e., transfer of energy from the heater directly to the soil).
-As targeted subsurface temperatures are well below 100°C, separate extraction wells and extraction and treatment of steam, contaminant vapors, air, and groundwater are not required.
+For low temperature thermal remediation, heaters or electrodes are installed on a regular pattern throughout and around the targeted treatment zone.
+The spacing between the heaters/electrodes depends on the target temperature, depth, and interval of treatment, rate of groundwater flux (if below the water table), and project schedule.
+Spacings of 12 to 18 feet between the heaters/electrodes are typical.
+The power input rates are substantially lower than with typical 100C thermal so as to gently and uniformly heat the targeted zone without generating significant amounts of steam and COC vapors.
+As targeted subsurface temperatures are well below 100°C (i.e., the boiling point of water), separate extraction wells and extraction and treatment of steam, contaminant vapors, air, and groundwater are not required.

 When might low temperature thermal be used?